Part of Unit: Green Concepts

 Lesson Plan Overview / Details

 Students will be exposed to the major parts of a modern gas-electric hybrid drive system.
 Most hybrid vehicles conduct almost 600 volts AC and 300 volts DC.
-By comparison, a home wall outlet voltage is 120 volts AC.
+By comparison, the home wall outlet voltage is 120 volts AC.

 - Two Class Periods